 The Fund is still accepting support and we will continue to provide direct assistance to families until the end of the year.
 Together we will move toward a more just and equitable future.

 Emma and her three kids—one adult and two minors—lost their home and everything inside of it.
 The fires traumatized Emma’s adult child, who has special needs, and she’s had to work less to care for him.
 UndocuFund’s grant helped pay for rent and replace some lost belongings, but Emma continues to struggle to make ends meet.

 Osmar and his family—his mother and father, and his adult son and daughter—lost the home they lived with and most of their belongings.
 His father fell ill shortly after the fires and Osmar temporarily lost his job.
 UndocuFund’s grant help them secure a new home, cover medical costs, and replace some items.
 His new commute is extremely long, but he feels fortunate that his employer has resumed operations.

 Blanca, her husband, and their four children lost their apartment and all their possessions in the fires.
 Her husband also lost his job when his employer burned down.
 UndocuFund’s initial grant helped them cover a down payment on a new apartment, allowing them to move out of her sister’s home, and a later payment helped them replace lost possessions.

 Check out the photos from our first application workshop!
-Many thanks to the 35-plus volunteers who helped make the event a success.
+Many thanks to the 100-plus volunteers who made it possible for us to hold 30 such clinics.